 Buying Vacant Land: Will You Have Water?

 If you're looking for a piece of land on which to build a home, pay particular attention to where you'll get your water.
 The availability of water can greatly affect your use of, as well as the value of, the property.
 Before you buy, determine whether the land is served by a public water source or a community well, or whether you'll need to dig your own well.
+We'll describe how to make this analysis here.

-If the property is inside city limits, it will probably have access to public water.
+If the property you're considering is inside city limits, it will probably have access to public water.
 That means water from a central location, distributed through a system of water lines, and accessible for public use.
 Public water is commonly provided by a governmental entity or water company.

 To find out whether public water is available, look at the details of the sales listing for the land or talk to the seller or a real estate agent (if one is involved).